ibm-cloud-docs/apps/dep-app-tool.md

   2. Change to the directory where your code is located.

   3. Update your app code.
-For example, if you're using an {{site.data.keyword.cloud_notm}} sample application and your app contains the `src/main/webapp/index.html` file, you can modify it and edit the `Thanks for creating ...` line.
+For example, if you're using an {{site.data.keyword.cloud_notm}} sample app and your app contains the `src/main/webapp/index.html` file, you can modify it and edit the `Thanks for creating ...` line.
 Ensure that the app runs locally before you deploy it to {{site.data.keyword.cloud_notm}}.

     Review the `README.md` file, which contains details, such as build instructions.

-    If your application is a Liberty app, you must build it before you deploy it again.
+    If your app is a Liberty app, you must build it before you deploy it again.
     {: note}

   4. Log in to the {{site.data.keyword.cloud_notm}} CLI with your IBMid.
 If you have multiple accounts, you are prompted to select which account to use.
 If you do not specify a region with the `-r` flag, you must also select a region.